Businesses can apply for a temporary pavement cafe consent. This is intended to help get business back up and running during the COVID-19 pandemic.

 This temporary scheme is not the same as the one year pavement cafe licence.

-It has different application criteria, is free and lasts until the end of 2020.
+It has different application criteria, is free and lasts until 30 September 2022.

 Who can apply